DanielShamsoddini/ALifeFinalProject/README.md

         Run several times, to see if evolution takes truly different path

     Accounting for Synaptic Weights:
-        Weights are randomly decided at start (-1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights
+        Weights are randomly decided at start (between either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights

 Technical Specifications:

-    Program: Uses python library multiprocessing to improve performance for parallel

-    Fitness:

-    Mutation:
+    Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan

+    Mutation: Mutations are handled by a call to the Mutate() function inside of each Solution Class In the mutate function

+    Independently of that, for the Hypothesis tests, each mutation call has

-Known Issue:
+### Known Issue:
     The system only checks for overlaps when making the body before simulation starts, so occasionally a motor can cause two blocks to go into eachother and overlap after simulation starts

+### To Run Simulations:
+    Set the simulationsettings variable in constants.py to 0,1,2, or 3 depending on which scenario you wish to test

+        0 is control all connected, 1 is control only single synapse pairs, 2 is evolve single synapse pairs, 3 is evolve multiple pairs
+    Then, run python3 runsnakemake.py with two parameters, the name of your simulation and the random seed you wish to use eg. `python3 runsnakemake.py readmedemonstration 123456789`

+        Note: random seeds can only be in the format of unsigned 32 bit ints due to numpy constraints.
+No negative numbers!

+### To Run Saved Simulations:
+    Set the simulationsettings variable in constants.py to 0,1,2, or 3 depending on which scenario your file is.
+Incorrect settings may cause issues.
+    Then, run python3 picklerunner with one parameter, your file name eg. `python3 picklerunner.py readmedemonstration`
+            or
+            `python3 picklerunner.py pickles/readmedemonstration/generation0`